Peking duck: History

 Ducks have been roasted in China since the Southern and Northern dynasties.
 A variation of roast duck was prepared by the emperor in the Mongol-led Yuan dynasty.
 The dish, originally named "shāo yāzi" (燒鴨子), was mentioned in the Complete Recipes for Dishes and Beverages (飲膳正要) manual in 1330 by Hu Sihui (忽思慧), an inspector of the imperial kitchen.
 The Peking roast duck that came to be associated with the term was fully developed during the later Ming dynasty, and by then, Peking duck was one of the main dishes on imperial court menus.
 The first restaurant specialising in Peking duck, Bianyifang, was established in the Xianyukou, close to Qianmen of Beijing in 1416.

 By the Qianlong period (1736–1796) of the Qing dynasty, the popularity of Peking duck spread to the upper classes, inspiring some poets and scholars who enjoyed the dish.
 For instance, one verse of "Dūmén zhúzhīcí", a local Beijing poem, was "Fill your plates with roast duck and suckling pig".

 In 1864, the Quanjude (全聚德) restaurant was established in Beijing.
 Yang Quanren (楊全仁), the founder of Quanjude, developed the hung oven to roast ducks.

 By the mid-20th century, Peking duck had become a national symbol of China, favored by tourists and diplomats alike.
 For example, Henry Kissinger, the secretary of state of the United States, met Premier Zhou Enlai in the Great Hall of the People on 10 July 1971, during his first (secret) visit to China.
 After a round of inconclusive talks in the morning, the delegation was served Peking duck for lunch, which became Kissinger's favourite.
 The Americans and Chinese issued a joint statement the following day, inviting President Richard Nixon to visit China in 1972.
 Following Zhou's death in 1976, Kissinger paid another visit to Beijing to savor Peking duck.
-Peking duck, at the Quanjude in particular, has also been a favorite dish for various political leaders ranging from Cuban Fidel Castro to former German chancellor Helmut Kohl.
+Peking duck, at the Quanjude in particular, has also been a favorite dish for various political leaders ranging from Cuban Fidel Castro to former German chancellor Helmut Kohl, and it continues to be a feature of official state banquets.

 Two notable restaurants in Beijing which serve this dish are Quanjude and Bianyifang, both centuries-old establishments which have become household names, each with their own style: Quanjude is known for using the hung oven roasting method, while Bianyifang uses the oldest technique of closed oven roasting.

 Peking duck is one of the representatives of gourmet Chinese food and has become one of the essential experiences for many foreign politicians and tourists.